nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 ```

 Since GitHub uses pure OAuth2 the users don't have permission roles and there is no way to make some users _Administrator_.
-It also supports no *userinfo* endpoint, so it actually makes no sense to use it for *Mashroom*.
+It also supports no *userinfo* endpoint, so it actually makes not much sense to use it with *Mashroom*.